-A study published in the British Medical Journal also seems to back this up, finding that vitamin D supplementation could be useful in preventing respiratory tract infections such as colds, flus and bronchitis.4 So, if you’re looking to enhance your immune function this winter, it may be a good idea to start looking at how you can increase your vitamin D intake!
+A study published in the British Medical Journal also seems to back this up, finding that vitamin D supplementation could be useful in preventing respiratory tract infections such as colds, flus and bronchitis.4 So, if you’re looking to enhance your immune function, it may be a good idea to start looking at how you can increase your vitamin D intake!

 2 - Vitamin D deficiency may contribute to IBD